-Recording inventory on a daily basis makes sure of the latest position with regard to your stocks.
-This will ensure you don't miss out on a sale.
+Recording inventory daily makes sure of the latest position with regard to your stocks.
+This will ensure you don’t miss out on a sale.
 Requisitions can be made immediately for items out of stock.

 6. Regular invoicing

-Invoices need to be sent to customers instantly so that any discrepancy can be sorted out well in advance.
-You can make the required changes without any delay and receive your payments on time.
+Invoices must be sent to customers instantly so any discrepancy can be sorted out well in advance.
+You can make the required changes without delay and receive your payments on time.